 If you feel apprehensive or nervous about root canal treatment, you’re not alone.
 Most people share your feelings, which may have to do with a prior negative experience, misunderstanding of the procedure, or dental anxiety in general.
-But with sedation options and advances in dental technology, the Troy Family Dentist can perform the procedure quickly and comfortable.
+But with oral conscious sedation and advances in dental technology, the Troy Family Dentist can perform the procedure quickly and comfortable.

 Why do I Need a Root Canal?

 If a tooth starts to decay and is not treated, the decay can eventually penetrate into the root canal of the tooth.
 This is the space inside the root of your tooth that holds pulp, nerves, and tissue.
-Usually the first sign of root canal infection is severe pain and discomfort.
+Usually, the first sign of root canal infection is severe pain and discomfort.
 Once the root canal becomes infected by decay, a root canal is necessary to save the tooth.